Skip to main content

 3. Set default issue storage on recipes where most ingredients come from one storage

-Common Workflows
+Common workflows

 1. Create missing ingredients in the ingredient master list

-5. Add sub-recipes if needed
+6. Add sub-recipes if needed

-7. Map the recipe to the POS item
+8. Map the recipe to the POS item

-8. Test with a small POS sale
+9. Test with a small POS sale

-Create a Prep Recipe
+Create a prep recipe

-1. Create the prep recipe
+2. Create the prep recipe with all its ingredients

-4. Save it
+3. Save it

-Update a Recipe
+Update a recipe

 1. Open the recipe

-2. Update quantities, trim, ingredients, or sub-recipes
+3. Update quantities, trim, ingredients, or sub-recipes

-3. Save the recipe
+4. Save the recipe

-4. Review POS mappings if the recipe changed significantly
+5. Review POS mappings if the recipe changed significantly

-Process POS Sales
+Process POS sales

-1. Make sure POS items are mapped
+1. Make sure POS items are mapped to recipes

-3. Bestellfix expands recipes into ingredient needs
+3. Mathership expands recipes into ingredient needs

 4. Stock is deducted from the selected storage units